Folders To Exclude From Time Machine Backup's

 The data produced by some of these apps can easily be the worst offenders when it comes to backups.
 Until they get their act together, they should likely be excluded categorically.

-Parallels (/Users/[user]/Library/Parallels) and VMware (/Users/[user]/Documents/Virtual Machines)- You’ll definitely want to keep a copy of your virtual machines, but if left included in Time Machine backups, your system will continuously save the virtual disks each time you use Parallels or VMware.
-(VMware has become a little more TM-aware though, which is good.)
-That means potentially hundreds of wasted GB — not to mention tons of lost time during backup.
+You’ll definitely want to keep a copy of your virtual machines, but if left included in Time Machine backups, your system will continuously save the virtual disks each time you use Parallels or VMware as the file size or date will change on that massive virtual disk file, VMware has become a little more TM-aware though, which is good.
+All this means potentially hundreds of wasted GB — not to mention tons of lost time during backup.

 Entourage (/Users/[user]/Documents/Microsoft User Data/Office 2008 Identities) –